-Amazon River dolphins can swim backwards.
+Amazon River dolphins can swim backward.
 There is not much research on the behavior of this species of dolphin.
 However, it is assumed that they swim in this position while in search of food or prey.

 Why do Dolphins Swim Upside Down?

-They also display an erratic swimming behavior, rarely swimming in a straight line.
+They also display erratic swimming behavior, rarely swimming in a straight line.
 The Commerson’s dolphins can feed while swimming upside down

 Swimming in this unusual position gives the dolphins the advantage of swimming up on prey from below, trapping their prey between themselves and the surface of the water.